 I’ve lived for 54 years now, and I’ve seen a lot of craziness in the realm of predictions about the so-called “end of the world.”
 Since I’ve been on a more mystical path, I don’t encounter this nearly as much as I did in my younger days, I actually thought that the wild predictions of doom, God’s wrath, and the Rapture had settled down… at least after the 2012 fiasco subsided.
-Surely that would shut up the prophets for a while, right?
+Surely people would be tired of doomsaying for a while, right?

 Alas, “a while” turns out not to be very long.
 And the prophecies are getting quite a bit weirder.
 While I consider the whole Rapture–Tribulation–Second Coming idea to be erroneous, it has a kind of internal consistency.
 But some of the top-selling “Christian” books now are bizarre to the extreme, such as Four Blood Moons, by perennial doomsayer John Hagee, or The Mystery of the Shemitah, and The Harbinger both by Messianic rabbi Jonathan Cahn.

 How weird do these get?
-Blood Moons steals the work of another pastor, Mark Blitz, and alleges that what’s really significant about “the moon shall turn to blood” in the book of Joel isn’t its fulfillment at Pentecost (Acts 2), but that particular sequences of four lunar eclipses occurring on certain Jewish holy days have sometimes corresponded with significant events in Jewish history.
+Blood Moons alleges that what’s really significant about “the moon shall turn to blood” in the book of Joel isn’t its fulfillment at Pentecost (Acts 2), but that particular sequences of four lunar eclipses occurring on certain Jewish holy days have sometimes corresponded with significant events in Jewish history.
 At least twice in the last 500 years, in fact.
 (And poor St. Peter thought it was fulfilled at Pentecost.
 Boy was he wrong!
 Should’ve hung around a couple thousand years for Hagee to ‘splain it to him.)

 Hagee, at least, hedges well after decades of experience of peddling doom.
 The tagline of his book is “Something is About to Change” and I can’t argue with that!